Astroray073/astroray073.github.io/_ocw/6_042J/Proof-methods.md

 **Case 2, $x \leq 0$:**

-Both failed first expression, $x \gt 0$, but omit the same output because $x \leq 0$ is always true in the case.
+Both failed first expression, $x \gt 0$, but omit the same output because $x \leq 0$ is always true in this case.

 **QED.** The claim therefore holds in both cases.